Snowflake

 Snowflake had a game-changing advantage from the start.
 Unlike its competitors, built for legacy on-premise systems with bolt-on cloud features, Snowflake was purpose-built for the cloud.
 After rigorous testing, two elements defined their new category.
 Firstly, anchoring it in the established budgeted category: Data Warehouse.
 We toyed with inventing new concepts and avoiding the term data warehouse, but the market needed that familiar anchor initially.
 Secondly, highlighting their unique approach with "Built for the Cloud."
 This positioning enabled Snowflake to differentiate itself from traditional incumbents with unique capabilities such as instant elasticity, secure data sharing, per-second pricing, and multi-cloud capabilities.
 Snowflake defined the new category "Data Warehouse Built for the Cloud" and owned it.

 Fast-forward two years, Snowflake made their mark and were ready to grow to their next category: Cloud Data Warehouse.
 While rivals attempted to imitate Snowflake's message, it was their distinctiveness that propelled them to success.
-Snowflake spent the next couple of years growing with that category, shifting its focus to customers and product innovation, leading them to the largest software IPO ever, reaching a market cap of nearly $62 billion in The Data Cloud—their third and biggest category.
+Snowflake spent the next couple of years growing with that category, shifting its focus to customers and product innovation, leading them to the largest software IPO ever, reaching a market cap of nearly $62 billion as The Data Cloud.

 Market Insight